Malcolm Slaney

 |

-how they can be combined into a statistical framework, and
+features, how they can be combined into a statistical

-are better then anybody else's results.
-(That comparison
+then anybody else's results.
+(That comparison is not

-valid since there are no common testing databases.
-We did
+necessarily valid since there are no common testing

 ICASSP in Munich.
 The image on the left shows clouds of